 For stones that cause serious symptoms, you may need a minimally invasive stone removal procedure called sialendoscopy.
 Your specialist may also use this endoscopic procedure during the original diagnosis.
 Sialendoscopy is an outpatient procedure that typically has no downtime.

 For salivary gland tumors, treatment varies by situation.
 Usually, salivary gland tumors require surgery, which can vary from partial salivary gland removal to full tumor and lymph node removal, followed by reconstructive surgery.
 You may also need chemotherapy, radiation, and radiosensitizer drugs.

 Schedule an Appointment for Salivary Gland Disorders

 Salivary gland disorders are very treatable, but you need to get help as soon as you notice a problem like chronic dry mouth or swelling for the best results.
 Call the SCENT – Southern California Ear, Nose, and Throat office nearest you or use the online booking tool any time.
-Our throat specialists are board-certified by the American Board of Otolaryngology and have extensive experience effectively treating salivary gland disorders.
+Our throat specialists are board-certified by the American Board of Otolaryngology and have extensive experience accurately diagnosing and effectively treating salivary gland disorders.
 We have offices in Long Beach, Los Alamitos, Newport Beach, and Huntington Beach.